 OSHA 10 Hour Training - Construction

-The OSHA 10 hour training course for construction is based on the OSHA 1926 standards.
+The OSHA 10-hour training course for construction is based on the federal OSHA 1926 construction standards.
+We also address state-specific OSHA requirements, where applicable.
 This OSHA 10 training course is intended for workers in construction related jobs, like ground-up construction projects, demolition work, and major renovation projects.

-The OSHA 10 hour training course in construction standards was created by OSHA, who has authorized certain OSHA Outreach trainers to conduct this 10-hour training class for a group of workers in a classroom setting (usually spread over two consecutive days), or individual trainees can take an online version of the OSHA 10 hour training course.
+The OSHA 10 hour training course in construction standards was created by OSHA, who has authorized certain OSHA Outreach trainers to conduct this 10-hour training class for a group of workers in a classroom setting (usually spread over two consecutive days), or individual trainees can take our online version of the OSHA 10 hour training course at any time.

-Here are the mandatory topics taught in the OSHA 10 hour construction course.
+Here is the list of mandatory topics that must be taught in the OSHA 10-hour construction course.
 They take approximately seven hours to complete: